ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 | STATS bad=COUNT() WHERE MATCH(body.text, "500"), good=COUNT() WHERE MATCH(body.text, "200") BY minute = BUCKET(@timestamp, "1 min")
 ```

-Ok, it looks like this issue first started happening around 6 hours ago.
+Ok, it looks like this issue first started happening around 80 minutes ago.
 We can use `CHANGE_POINT` to narrow it down to a specific minute:

 Execute the following query:
 ```esql